Work package table configuration

 Filter by text

-If you want to search for specific text in the subject, description or comments of a work package, type in the Filter by text the expression you want to filter for.
+If you want to search for specific text in the subject, description, or comments of a work package, type your search term into the Filter by text field.

-The results will be displayed accordingly in the work package table.
+The results will automatically update and display in the work package table.

 Filter for a work package’s children